- Alternative Energy

 There are those that suggest global warming is a hoax... what is your position on the environment?

-I am a supporter of maintaining the beautiful green-space in our country.
-It is important to set aside funding to support and maintain our coasts, our forests and our nations water resources.
-President Trump has written a number of potentially harmful EO's recently including one that removes Obama era restrictions concerning the dumping of hazardous wastes from coal mines into our water.
-I contend that his motives are questionable.
-When the decisions made by the Trump administration clearly benefit "corporate America", then those decisions must be questioned.
-The environment is a gift, from God, to the people.
-I believe we have a duty to preserve it.
+I support implementing procedures and regulations that protect our environment.
+It is important to set aside funding to support and maintain our air, our coasts, our green space and forests as well as our water resources including ground water.
+The environment is a gift, from God, to the people and I believe we have a duty to preserve it and protect it.
 I am not anti-development... but I am pro-people and pro-environment.

 What plans do you have to deal with gun violence in America?